vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 });
 ```

-Here I create new TCP server using `net.createServer()` function.
-The callback function is called when client connects to the server, this creates an object called `socket` which represents the client connection. `Socket` object implements `EventEmitter` API and has familiar to us events for reading data sent to our server.
+Here we create new TCP server using `net.createServer()` function.
+The callback function is called when client connects to the server, this creates an object called `socket`, which represents the client connection. `Socket` object implements `EventEmitter` API and has familiar to us events for reading data.
 These events are **data** and **end**.
-We can read data with the same pattern, reading chunk of data which are of type `Buffer` or `String`.
+We can read data with the same pattern, getting chunks of data of type `Buffer` or `String`.

-To respond client you can simply call function `socket.write()`. `Socket` object is also a `WritableStream`.
+To respond to client you can simply call function `socket.write()`. `Socket` object is also a `WritableStream`.

 To test this server you need to use something that can make TCP connections.
 Common terminal utilities for this are `netcat` or `telnet`, you maybe need to install them.
 This is the command to connect using **netcat**.
 You should be able to see welcome message right after connection.